Statistics (YTD)

 'Downside risk is the financial risk associated with losses.
 That is, it is the risk of the actual return being below the expected return, or the uncertainty about the magnitude of that difference.
 Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
 Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'

-• Compared with the benchmark DIA (14.8%) in the period of the last 5 years, the downside volatility of 14.8% of Dow 30 Strategy unhedged is larger, thus worse.
+• Compared with the benchmark DIA (11.1%) in the period of the last 5 years, the downside risk of 12.4% of Dow 30 Strategy unhedged is higher, thus worse.

 Sharpe: